Keio University

 Concerns were also discussed, such as game addiction, late-night use, and viewing inappropriate sites.
 These were (supposed) to be solved with a remote management system called MDM (Mobile Device Manager).
 It is possible to remotely distribute necessary apps all at once, restrict downloadable apps, and control the sites students can view.
 Camera functions can also be controlled, and it is said that most anticipated concerns can be addressed.
 Previously, we had to check the charging and settings of each device one by one before class, so being freed from that task provided benefits to teachers that far outweighed the disadvantages.

-When asked to list the good points of learning using iPads etc. in the free-response section, more than 30 students mentioned points such as being notified of assignment deadlines or being able to submit assignments online.
-Additionally, more than 20 students mentioned that "I can look up things I don't understand immediately on the spot."
-Other points raised by students included "I can see the board writing at hand through screen sharing," "I can review the board writing after class," "I can take photos and record during experiments," and "The number of paper materials has decreased and my bag has become lighter."
+When asked to list good points about learning using iPads etc. in the free-response section, more than 30 students mentioned points such as being notified of assignment deadlines or being able to submit assignments online.
+Additionally, more than 20 mentioned that "I can look up things I don't understand immediately on the spot."
+Other points raised by students included "I can see the board writing at hand through screen sharing," "I can review the board writing after class," "I can take photos to record during experiments," and "The number of paper materials decreased and my bag became lighter."

-On the other hand, 93 (44%) answered that "Multi-tasking devices with various functions are distracting and reduce concentration on learning," 85 (40%) that "Using digital devices causes high fatigue," 80 (38%) that "Using digital devices leads to a disruption of lifestyle," and 68 (32%) that "Long-term internet use has a negative impact on brain development."
-In the free-response section, more than 20 students pointed out that "I get distracted because I can do other things like games and web surfing" and "I end up watching unrelated things like YouTube during class," with some mentioning that "The presence of such students makes the school atmosphere worse."
+On the other hand, 93 (44%) answered that "Multi-tasking devices with various functions are distracting and reduce concentration on learning," 85 (40%) that "Using digital devices results in high fatigue," 80 (38%) that "Using digital devices leads to a disruption of lifestyle habits," and 68 (32%) that "Long-term internet use has a negative impact on brain development."
+In the free-response section, more than 20 people pointed out that "I get distracted because I can do other things like games and web surfing" and "I end up watching things unrelated to class like YouTube," with some mentioning that "The presence of such students makes the school atmosphere worse."

-Other comments included: "I wasted time by looking at unnecessary sites for a long time," "Even though I have something easy to use at hand, I can't use it during breaks; I want to be allowed to use it more," "Since I stop taking notes, I find regular board writing very tedious," "There are times when I can't submit assignments due to the internet connection status," and "I often see people using them secretly in school," pointing out non-purpose use during class and the inability to follow rules for use during breaks.
+Other comments included: "I wasted time using it for a long time looking at unnecessary sites," "Even though I have something easy to use at hand, I can't use it during breaks; I want to be allowed to use it more," "Since I stop taking notes, I find regular board writing very tedious," "There are times when I can't submit assignments due to the internet connection status," and "I often see people using it secretly in school."
+Voices pointing out use for purposes other than class or the inability to follow rules for use during breaks were noticeable.

 Long-term Use and Internet Addiction

-Although the questionnaire survey conducted this time was simple, it was meaningful to have the opportunity to hear the raw voices of the students.
-If they can acquire the ability to understand the pros and cons and get along well with information devices and the internet while using them, there is no greater harvest.
+The questionnaire survey conducted this time was simple, but it was meaningful to have the opportunity to hear the students' raw voices.
+If they can acquire the ability to understand the pros and cons while using information terminals and the internet and get along with them well, there is no greater harvest.

-With the increase in time spent at home due to the COVID-19 pandemic, the most noteworthy issue now is likely related to the long-term use of the internet.
+With the time spent at home increasing due to the COVID-19 pandemic, the most noteworthy issue now is likely related to the long-term use of the internet.

 Ophthalmologists point out that an unprecedented "era of extreme myopia" has arrived.
 One cause of myopia is the increase in time spent on "near work," looking at things at a close distance of within 30 centimeters.
 As a result, the "length of the eye" from the cornea to the retina—the "axial length"—stretches, and the number of people with "axial myopia" is increasing.
-In fact, I also experienced hospitalization and surgery for retinal detachment in October last year and still suffer from inconveniences such as distortion as aftereffects.
-As someone who has experienced this, I believe that long-term use and eye problems are issues that must be cautioned against.
+Actually, I also experienced hospitalization and surgery for retinal detachment last October and still suffer from inconveniences such as distortion as aftereffects.
+As someone who has experienced this, I believe that long-term use and eye problems are issues that must be raised as a warning.

 And another issue can be said to be related to internet addiction.
-This is a problem where life becomes prioritized around internet use, leading to an uncontrollable state that results in sleep disorders or depression, or where family relationships deteriorate due to verbal abuse or violence toward family members who caution them.
+This is a problem where life becomes prioritized around internet use, leading to a state where one cannot control oneself, resulting in sleep disorders or depression, or using abusive language or violence toward family members who caution them, worsening family relationships.
 In the case of students, it can lead to being unable to continue their studies due to tardiness, poor grades, or school refusal.
-On the website of the Kurihama Medical and Addiction Center (formerly National Kurihama Hospital), which has worked on the research and treatment of addiction for many years, there is a screening test for internet addiction, which I introduced to the students and had them answer.
-When I had them include their scores anonymously in the survey, the average value was 47.8 out of 100.
-While 30% of students were average users with a score of 39 or less and had "no problem," 60% scored 40 or more, indicating "some problems," and 7% scored 70 or more, indicating "serious problems."
-This test consists of 20 items and was developed in the US in 1998, so some parts are slightly old and do not fit current circumstances, but I introduced it in the hope that it would raise awareness.
+On the website of the Kurihama Medical and Addiction Center (formerly National Kurihama Hospital), which has worked on research and treatment of addiction for many years, there is a screening test for internet addiction, so I introduced it to the students and had them answer.
+When I had them put their scores anonymously in the survey, the average value was 47.8 out of 100.
+While 30% of students were average users with a score of 39 or less and had "no problem," 60% scored 40 or more, indicating "some problems," and 7% of students scored 70 or more, indicating "serious problems."
+This test consists of 20 items and was developed in the US in 1998; it is somewhat old and has parts that do not fit current circumstances, but I introduced it in the hope that it would raise awareness.

-When interviewing parents of students whose grades had plummeted, there were stories of being troubled because rules that were previously agreed upon until 10:00 PM had been broken, with the excuse that there were online assignments.
-As a school, we should not be giving out assignments that must be done at night, but there is a tendency for it to become an excuse for children.
+When interviewing parents of students whose grades had plummeted, there were stories of being troubled because the rule that was previously a promise until 10 PM had been broken after being told there were online assignments.
+As a school, we are not supposed to be giving assignments that must be done at night, but there is a tendency for it to become an excuse for children.

-In an era where the internet and information devices have become generalized as social infrastructure, it is clear that there are limits to how much a school can regulate them.
-With devices within reach anytime and anywhere, the possibility of falling into an uncontrollable state is the same for both adults and children.
-In such times, it is becoming necessary to prepare systems where families and schools can provide support, offering counseling and various options for guidance.
-Deepening such knowledge can be cited as one of the future challenges.
+In an era where the internet and information terminals have become generalized as social infrastructure, it is clear that there are limits to how much schools can regulate them.
+With terminals within reach anytime and anywhere, the possibility of falling into a situation where one cannot control oneself is the same for both adults and children.
+In such times, it is becoming necessary to prepare systems where families and schools can provide support, prepare counseling and various options, and provide guidance.
+Deepening such knowledge will likely be one of the challenges for the future.